bryanwweber/orbital-mechanics-notes/_sources/intro/reference-frames.md

 :alt: The topocentric-horizon coordinate system
 :width: 60%

 The topocentric-horizon coordinate system is centered at the object.
-The $x$ axis points east, the $y$ axis points north, and the $z$ axis points up from the earth.
+The $x$ axis points east, the $y$ axis points north, and the $z$ axis points up from the Earth.
 Modified from [Original: Brews ohare This Version: CheChe](https://commons.wikimedia.org/wiki/File:Earth_coordinates.svg), [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons
 :::